ocaml/dune/doc/melange.rst

 used with Melange by adding ``melange`` to ``(modes ...)`` in the :ref:`library` stanza.

-To enable Melange support in a Dune project, specify the Melange language version in the :ref:`dune-project` file.
-Adding
+Melange support is still experimental in Dune and needs to be enabled in the :ref:`dune-project` file:

 .. code:: dune